DWRL-Texas/Heartrate-Monitor/README.md

-# Heartrate Monitor
+# Pulse Sensor plus LED Actuator
-This tutorial explains how to make a heartbeat visible using an Arduino Uno, a pulse sensor, and an LED that blinks in sync with a heartbeat.
+This tutorial explains how to make your heartbeat visible using an Arduino Uno, a pulse sensor, and an LED that blinks in sync with a heartbeat.

 ## Parts:
 - Pulse sensor